 “What if we’re here to pass on the baton?”
 Nathan continues.
 “What if we’re the next link in the chain?”

-David slaps the folder shut and holds it out.
+David slaps the folder shut and holds it out across his desk.
 “Yes.
-And what if we’re just men?”
+And what if we’re just men, Nathan?”

 A piece of aluminium the size of a pebble thuds down onto the hydrocarbon shoreline.
 It hisses as it cools against the barren surface.
-A blink later and there is a thwip sound, as the charred remains of the dust analyser splashes down into the sea.
+A blink later and a thwip can be heard, as the charred remains of the dust analyser splashes down into the sea.

 “You’re an incredibly smart man, Nathan.
-But this?
-This isn’t you.”
-David waves the folder at him.
+But this-‘ David flaps the folder at him. “-this isn’t you.
+You’re better than this.”

-Nathan steps across the room and takes the folder.
+Nathan steps across the room and takes the folder from David.

-“Shred this,” he says, as Nathan goes to leave.
-“And if anyone asks about it, deny all knowledge.
+“Shred this,” David adds, as Nathan goes to leave.
+“And if anyone asks about the malfunction, deny all knowledge.
 It was an accident.
-Damaged brackets, nothing more.
+Damaged brackets, nothing more than that.
 I don’t want this mission to remembered as the one that contaminated a moon.
 Even if you do.”

 The spacecraft appears in the exosphere above the third planet from yellow dwarf star.
 It scans the surface and releases hundreds of probes into the atmosphere.
 They map the terrain, gather water samples and particles, and search for any signs of intelligent life.
 Initial analysis reveals the remnants of civilisations, but the ecosystem has long since collapsed due to the catastrophic deterioration of the atmosphere.
 Nothing has inhabited the planet in more than 3 billion years.